continuitydrift/eth-denver-2022/README.md

 ![Memeticist](assets/images/memeticist.jpg)

 # Crypto Drift: Novel NFTs

 Crypto Drift is a replicable experiment in the performance and gamification of novel writing.
 It is an "occasional" text, written for the virtual "buildathon" for the EthDenver conference in February and March of 2022.
+It also borrows heavily from the idea of "hex flower" procedurally generated novels, developed by [Goblin's Henchman](https://goblinshenchman.wordpress.com/).

+# Roadmap

+* March 3rd: Part one Published (7 chapters) on Spindle.
+NFTs of characters up on storefront.
+* March 10th: Part two Published (~7 chapters).
+Abstract art and instrumental music released on Crescendo
+* March 17th: Part three Published (~7 chapters).
+Possible buy-backs of NFTs for original value in Algo/Yarn, from project wallet.

+# Hex Flowers

+The highest scoring NFT will get the spot, or direction on the hexagonal compass, most likely to be rolled.
+There is a major trend downward, and a minor trend down and to the left.

+Another roll will determine the secondary character in the scene, according to the table.

 # The Novel
-The narrative is set in a fictionalized version of the conference itself, with an ensemble cast of archetypal web 3 characters, used as vehicles for speculation and self-referential, kind-hearted comedy.
+The narrative is set in a fictionalized version of the conference itself, with an ensemble cast of characters.

 Having much of the conference broadcast virtually creates an opportunity for a shared fictional setting, a powerful point of reference, but the names and identities of actual people, technologies, and blockchains have been changed.